openmrs/openmrs-contrib-android-client/README.md

 In order to release the application, go to [releases](https://github.com/openmrs/openmrs-contrib-android-client/releases) and click the [Draft a new release](https://github.com/openmrs/openmrs-contrib-android-client/releases/new) button.
 It will create a new version tag in the repository and build the app.
 The tag name will be used as the version number for this release.

-If you are releasing a new major or minor version, please be sure to update the applicationVersion variable in [build.gradle](https://github.com/openmrs/openmrs-contrib-android-client/blob/master/openmrs-client/build.gradle#L11).
+If you want to release a new major or minor version, please be sure to update the applicationVersion variable in [build.gradle](https://github.com/openmrs/openmrs-contrib-android-client/blob/master/openmrs-client/build.gradle#L11) prior to the release.

 # Release Notes
 ### Version 2.0